MobilityData/elrond.gtfs.org/docs/getting_started/create.md

 # Creating a GTFS dataset

 ## Overview of a GTFS feed
 All GTFS feeds start with a dataset in the GTFS Reference format, which is a series of CSV files saved with a .txt file extension[^1].
-At its most basic implementation, a GTFS dataset starts with 7 base files, combined into a .zip file which is hosted on a stable and public URL: this is the GTFS feed.
+At its most basic implementation, a GTFS dataset typically starts with seven base files, combined into a .zip file which is hosted on a stable and public URL: this is the GTFS feed.

 <img class="center" width="560" height="100%" src="../../../assets/create_001.png">